wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-process/includes/1-introduction.md

 In this unit, you will

-- Understand which scenarios Document automation addresses.
+- Understand which scenarios document automation addresses.

-- Learn what you can accomplish with Document automation.
+- Learn what you can accomplish with document automation.

 Before you begin this course, we recommend that you get familiar with these products: